-• For effective protection in automobile accidents and sudden stops, child must be properly restrained using a seat belt or child restraint system depending on the age and size of the child.
+- For effective protection in automobile accidents and sudden stops, child must be properly restrained using a seat belt or child restraint system depending on the age and size of the child.
 Holding a child in your arms is not a substitute for a child restraint system.
-In an accident, the child can be crushed against the windshield, or between you and the vehicle's interior.
+In an accident, the child can be crushed against the windshield, or between you and the vehicle's interior. - Toyota strongly urges use of a proper child restraint system that conforms to the size of the child.